jzuhone/pyxsim/doc/source/photon_lists.rst

   photons. see :ref:`source-models` for options.
 * ``parameters`` (optional): A dictionary of parameters to be passed to the source model if necessary.
+* ``point_sources`` (optional): If True, the photons will be assumed to be generated from the exact positions of the cells or particles and not smeared around within a volume.
+Default: False
 * ``center`` (optional): string or array-like object.
 The origin of the photon spatial coordinates.
 Accepts "c", "max", or a coordinate.
 If not specified, pyXSIM attempts to use the "center" field parameter of the data_source.